AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 It's simple to use and requires just two parameters: the query payload and the expected response type class.
 Note that the `streamingQuery` method **is lazy**, meaning the query is sent once the `Flux` is subscribed to.

+Let's see how to use the `streamingQuery` method:

 ```java
 @QueryHandler
 public List<CardSummary> handle(FetchCardSummariesQuery query) {